Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.

 Again, the two choices of nowhere vanishing vector fields $v^\pm(x) = \pm 1$ give rise to two coproducts

-taking values in the ordinary (uncompleted) tensor product.
+taking values in the algebraic tensor product.
 The coproduct $\boldlambda_\pm$ has even degree $0$, it is coassociative and cocommutative, but it has no counit.
 One can verify by direct computation that $(H_*\Om S^1,\boldmu,\boldlambda_\pm,\boldeta)$ is a unital infinitesimal anti-symmetric bialgebra.
 Since

 the {\sc (unital infinitesimal relation)} simplifies to

 Thus $(H_*\Om S^1,\boldmu,\boldlambda_+,\boldeta)$ and $(H_*\Om S^1,\boldmu,-\boldlambda_-,\boldeta)$ are ``unital infinitesimal bialgebras'' in the sense of Loday--Ronco~\cite{Loday-Ronco}.